 Trend following is prone to sudden reversals

-You might take on a position and it slowly ticks your way, until it one day suddenly reverses and heads down.
-When trend followers then sell their positions, the sell-off is exacerbated and volatility increases even more.
+You might take on a position and it slowly ticks your way until it one day suddenly reverses and heads down.
+When trend followers sell their positions, the sell-off is exacerbated, and volatility increases even more.

 Trend followers get whipsawed a lot

 Markets spend a lot of time going nowhere and you must expect to find yourself “stopped out” frequently.
 Sometimes this feels like bleeding slowly to death.
 This is probably the number one reason why most traders give up trend following.